Chamunda: Association with Matrikas

 Chamunda is one of the saptamatrikas or Seven Mothers.
 The Matrikas are fearsome mother goddesses, abductors and eaters of children; that is, they were emblematic of childhood pestilence, fever, starvation, and disease.
-They were propitiated in order to avoid those ills, that carried off so many children before they reached adulthood.
+They were propitiated to avoid those ills, that carried off so many children before they reached adulthood.

 Chamunda is included in the Saptamatrika (seven Matrikas or mothers) lists in the Hindu texts like the Mahabharata (Chapter 'Vana-parva'), the Devi Purana and the Vishnudharmottara Purana.
 She is often depicted in the Saptamatrika group in sculptures, examples of which are Ellora and Elephanta caves.
 Though she is always portrayed last (rightmost) in the group, she is sometimes referred to as the leader of the group.
 While other Matrikas are considered as Shaktis (powers) of male divinities and resemble them in their appearance, Chamunda is the only Matrika who is a Shakti of the great Goddess Devi rather than a male god.
 She is also the only Matrika who enjoys independent worship of her own; all other Matrikas are always worshipped together.